 Here are a few natural remedies to help ease the symptoms of a summer cold:

-- Neti Pot: If your experiencing nasal congestion, flush out your nose and sinuses with a saline solution.
+If you’re experiencing nasal congestion, flush out your nose and sinuses with a saline solution.
 Neti pots are inexpensive and available at most health food stores.

-How does your family deal with summer colds?
+How does your family deal with a summer cold?